Productivity and population

 Global population and living standards

 It is possible to see something of the connection between the scale of researchers and the size of productivity by looking at global data over a very long time.
 This is going to be a rough test of the idea, because we need to make two different substitutions.
 First, we can’t measure productivity exactly over a long period of time for the whole world.
 But we can look at GDP per capita, which depends a lot of the level of productivity.
-Second, we can’t measure the number of “researchers” at the global level over a long period of time.
-So we’ll look instead at the raw population size, which is the pool of eligible researchers.
+Second, we can’t measure the number of “researchers” at the global level over a long period of time, but that’s okay.
+We’ll just look instead at the raw population size, which is the pool of potential people who could do the fixed work of introducing ideas.

 The numbers here are necessarily estimates, as they go back to the year 0.
 But the rough idea is clear.
 As the population grew, so did the level of GDP per capita.
 And if you hover over the dots, you’ll see that this figure is basically a time series plot, with the smallest population and GDP per capita at the left-hand corner, and then over time both values increased.